Supreme Court of Guam: Structure

 The Court is composed of three justices who are appointed by the Governor of Guam and confirmed by the Guam Legislature.
 Justices serve for terms of good behavior, subject to a retention election every ten years after his/her appointment.
 The three justices issue judgment on all cases brought before them.
 They all sit on the Judicial Council of Guam, which is ultimately in charge of the administration of the Guam Judiciary.

 Current justices

-The current justices of the Supreme Court of Guam are: